olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 }
 ```

-we can also make our watcher to be executed immediately, when component is ready and subsequently when prop is mutated
+we can also make our watcher to execute immediately the component is ready and subsequently when the prop is mutated

 ```js
 data(){